BGsalade/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm -r /tmp/my_first_directory  - deletes directory inside another directory cd - -changes working directory to previous directory ls -al . .. /boot -lists all file even .ignore files in current dir ,par dir and /boot in long format
+rm -r /tmp/my_first_directory  - deletes directory inside another directory cd - -changes working directory to previous directory ls -al . .. /boot -lists all file even .ignore files in current dir ,par dir and /boot in long format file /tmp/iamfile -  prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory